Oniup/kryos/CONTRIBUTE.md

 * `snake_case` for variables/fields, functions/methods, `PascalCase` for types, type defines, and
   templates parameters. `UPPER_SNAKE_CASE` for macros, constants, and enum values.
 * Avoid abbreviating names, especially for functions/methods and class names.
-* Any internal/private OOP code variables/types/functions and template parameters require `_` as a
+* Any internal/private code variables/types/functions and template parameters require `_` as a
   prefix.
-Otherwise put inside the `intl` namespace
 * Follow the common patterns and styles as the rest of the codebase to be consistent.